alfonsof/aws-java-examples/awslambdas3example/README.md

-# AWS Lambda Function Java example
+# AWS Lambda Function S3 Java example

-This folder contains an example of a Lambda Function in Java on AWS (Amazon Web Services).
+This folder contains an AWS Lambda Function example in Java on AWS (Amazon Web Services).
-Send information to the log about a file when it appears in a S3 bucket.
+Handle an AWS simple Lambda function that sends information to the log about a file when it appears in a S3 bucket.